-London is bursting at the seams with incredible experiences and things to see and do, from galleries and museums to street food markets and pop-up events.
-Whether you're looking for the next big foodie event or want to hit up an art exhibition, there's bound to be something happening in the city to suit what you're looking for.
-Here are the top things to do in London this weekend, and don't forget to check back every week for a fresh batch of weekend highlights!
+London's packed with things to do, from world-class galleries and pop-up exhibitions to street food markets, gigs, and late-night openings.
+Whether you're chasing the next big food event or want something a bit more low-key, there's always something happening somewhere.
+Here are the best things to do in London this weekend.
+Check back each week for a fresh round of highlights.

 The best things to do this weekend in London